sroehrl/neoan.io-lenkrad-core/README.md

 This is an experimental core rewrite of neoan and not (yet) meant for production.
-Using modern PHP, we believe it's possible to create easy & static internal APIs without the usual problems regarding mocking & injectablility and testability.
+Using modern PHP, we believe it's possible to create easy & static internal APIs without the usual problems regarding mocking & injection and testability.

 ## It's modern!